 • Lecture-based modules: These modules typically include a lecture (running for 15 weeks = 1 semester) and a seminar or a theoretical/practical exercise run by tutors.
 Thus, these modules can typically be finished completely within 4-5 months.
 Marks will be given on the basis of either a written or oral exam at the end of the module.
-The subjects of the modules typically represent important fields in science and technology, i.e. colloid chemistry, electrochemistry, photovoltaics etc. During the first year, JLU students choose 4 of these advanced modules in chemistry and 4 in physics.
-Additionally, they follow their own interests by choosing 2 optional lecture- and/or research-based modules (6 CP each).
+The subjects of the modules typically represent important fields in science and technology.
+During the first year, JLU students take 6 of these advanced modules in chemistry.
+Additionally, they follow their own interests by choosing 4 optional lecture- and/or research-based modules (6 CP each).

-1 The M.Sc. award is classified according to an overall grading.
+&lt;sup>1 The M.Sc. award is classified according to an overall grading.
 The overall grade is calculated by dividing the total weighted grade points (grade points for each module multiplied by the credit points allocated to the module) by the total number of credit points.

-Research modules: These modules are exclusively research-based, and the modules are defined on an individual basis - depending on the research profile of the respective master student.
+• Research modules: These modules are exclusively research-based, and the modules are defined on an individual basis - depending on the research profile of the respective master student.
 The student can either take part in ongoing research or can be trained in a specific scientific method (e.g. a specific analytical method).
-At JLU students select three research modules during the second year: two in-depth research modules in materials science-oriented chemistry and physics, one specialisation research module for preparing their Master thesis.
-Additionally, they follow their own interests by choosing 2 optional lecture- and/or research based modules (6 CP each).
+At JLU students select three research modules during the second year: two in-depth research modules in chemistry oriented natural science (following their own interest) and one specialisation research module for preparing their Master thesis.

-In accordance with the European Credit Transfer System (ECTS), the volume of learning activities (workload) required for achieving the Master's degree in material science equals 120 ECTS Credit Points (CP), i.e. 30 CP per semester / 60 CP per year.
+In accordance with the European Credit Transfer System (ECTS), the volume of learning activities (workload) required for achieving the Master's degree in Chemistry equals 120 ECTS Credit Points (CP), i.e. 30 CP per semester / 60 CP per year.
 1 CP is equivalent to an average working time of 30 hours.
 This includes contact time at which students have to be present at lectures, seminars, tutorials, practical work etc. and time for preparation and post-processing.
 Finally, this also includes time for self-study and examinations.